la2050/archive/_projects/2015/the-story-project.md

   - County of Los Angeles
   - City of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: Annenberg Foundation tweet Organization(s) name(s): The Story Project Organization(s) mailing address(es): "432 S. Curson Ave.
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): The Story Project Organization(s) mailing address(es): "432 S. Curson Ave.
 Suite 6K\r\nLos Angeles, CA 90036" Organization(s) website(s): www.storyproject.org